kee-reel/LATEST/README.md

 }
 ```

-Apart from `desc.json` file, task folder also must contain 2 files:
+Apart from `desc.json` file, task folder also must contain other files:

-* `complete_solution.[c|py]` - file with source code of reference solution.
+* `complete_solution.*` - file with source code of reference solution.
 Output of this file will be compared with incoming solutions - if output differs, than test of incoming solution fails
 * `fixed_tests.txt` - file with tests for solution.
 It contains values that will be passed into both reference and incoming solutions
+* `template.*` - file with template for solution.
+Contents of this file could be used on UI side, to provide user with sample code for easy start

 I have [repository](https://github.com/kee-reel/late-sample-project) with example project - you can use it for for reference.